mmackelprang/StreamAudio/README.md

   - ✅ **Raspberry Pi Documentation**: Setup instructions for TTS and Spotify
   - ⚠️ **Note**: Comprehensive unit tests and integration tests remain as future enhancements

+### Phase 9: REST API Preparation and Implementation
+* Prepare the StreamAudio project to support a REST API and work with a Blazor Web UI.
+There will be several steps to this project:
+  - In the appsettings.json, create a config item called `RootDir`  - this will default to the solution directory.
+Print clear warnings if appsettings is not found at startup.
+Print where the app is looking and where it expects the file to be.
+  - Add logging to the project.
+Use the logging format as specified in the instructions file.
+The logging directory should be `RootDir/logs`
+    - Go through the existing code and add log entries for meaningful events.
+  - Create an IStorage interface and implementation for permanent storage.
+The interface will look something like this:
+     - Task SaveAsync(string table, string key, T data) - Save Data To Storage table from the named table
+     - Task<T?> LoadAsync(string table, string key) - Load Data From Storage specified table
+     - Task<bool> ExistsAsync(string table, string key) - Check if data exists in table
+     - Task DeleteAsync(string table, string key) - Delete data from storage table
+     - Task<IEnumerable<string>> GetKeysAsync(string table) - Get all keys from storage table
+     - Task<IEnumerable<string>> GetAllAsync() - Get all tables from storage.
+     - Task<IEnumerable<string>> GetTablesAsync() - Get all tables from storage.
+     - Task<IStorage> ReplicateStorageAsync() - Copy all data from the current implementation to the target Storage.
+     - Task BackupAsync() - Create a backup named <DateStamp><StorageType.backup in the `RootDir/backup` folder.
+     - Task<IStorage> RestoreAsync(string) - Restore an IStorage from the specified backup.
+  - Create two implementations of IStorage - JSON file storage and SQLite.
+Create a StorageManager class that defaults to JSON.
+The default file storage location for both implementations should be set to 'RootDir\storage`
+    - Create extensive tests for the IStorage interface verifying functionality.
+    - Update documentation on how to use these new interfaces.
+    - The choice of which storage type to use will be made from appsettings.json.
+    - Document how to move data back and forth between the JSON files and the SQLite db.
+Create a command line example in the tools directory showing proper use of the ReplicateStorageAsync, BackupAsync and RestoreAsync functions.
+    - Ensure that all storage files are excluded from git.
+	- Provide a special table called [SECRETS] that will be used for a simple secrets manager.
+	  - When loading any Key from the IStorage interface, if the key value has the form `[SECRET:SecretKey]`, replace the value by doing a LoadAsync("[SECRET]", SecretKey)
+	  - This is not a super secure secrets manager, but it forces us to use an interface so when we move to one in the future it will be easier.
+	  - Add tests around the new secrets functions.
+  - Add two new parameters to the SongMetaData class to support radio play:
+    - string?
+Band { get; set; }
+    - int?
+FrequencyHz { get; set; }
+  - Update the FileAudioPlayback and SpotifyAudioPlayback classes to store each new SongMetaData with a timestamp when they are in Manual mode.
+  - We need to implement a new IAudioPlayback device that supports streaming to a Google Cast device.
+Store any configuration in the storage defined above, and use the secrets for any tokens or keys needed.
+    - Add test coverage around this new GoogleCastPlayback device.
+  - We need to create a DeviceManager that performs the following things:
+    - Provides a list of devices that be selected for audio intput to the system.
+In addition to the hardware devices on the computer, be sure to add the following IAudioSource objects:
+	    - FileAudioSouce that can be configured by the user in the UI (see below).
+Configuration for this should be stored in the Storage defined above.
+	    - SpotifyAudioSource that can be configured by the user in the UI (see below).
+Configuration for this should be stored in the Storage defined above, using the secrets facility to obfuscate any keys or tokens needed to use.
+	    - UsbAudioSource for Vinyl Record Player.
+Configuration for which USB port should be defined in the storage defined above.
+	    - UsbAudioSource for multi-band Radio.
+Configuration for which USB port should be defined in the storage defined above.
+    - Provide a list of devices that can be selected for audio output from the system.
+In addition to the devices in the computer, be sure to add the following IAudioPlayback object:
+	    - ChromeCastAudioPlayback - when implenting this playback device, include the ability to send any song metadata available as audio is streaming.
+If there is metadata available in the SongMetaData class that is compatible with the Google Cast protocol, include that metadata.
+	- Any of these AudioSource or AudioPlayback devices can be marked as not-visible, so that they don't appear in the list of allowed available inputs.
+	- Provides a simple interface to add "Auto" AudioSources specifically:
+	  - Short audio files for alerting / doorbell, phone ring, alarm type functionality - TtsAudioSource creation and addition to stream. - FileAudioSource.
+	  - TTS audio for sending system messages / alerts.
+Allow setting voice, engine, speed, etc. - TtsAudioSource creation and addition to stream.
+	- Add tests around the DeviceManager.
+* Before buiding the Web UI, we need to create the REST API for the web UI.
+This rest API should support the following:
+  - Manage configuration and state data with StorageManger.
+This should allow access to all the methods in IStorage.
+  - Manage configuration of the StreamManager:
+    - setting up the AudioSource or multiple AudioSources, AudioPlayback devices
+	  - adjust volume on the current AudioPlayback
+	  - create and add to the stream new "Auto" AudioSource objects.
+    - Starting stoping all streams stream in general
+	  - Controlling the volume of the current Playback device
+	  - For Each Stream: control muting, unmuting, pausing, start, stop, setting volume.
+  - Provide extensive tests and some test examples showing usage of the REST API.
+  - Create Swagger docs for the REST API and document how to get to them via a browser.

+### Phase 10: Blazor Web UI Creation
+* Create a Blazor Web UI that works with the REST API for this project to provide complete management of the streaming system.
+This will be a Material 3 design.
+* TODO - Fill out acceptance criteria for the Web UI here.

 ### Testing Data & Automation
 * Synthetic Test Tones: Generate short WAV files with 1-second 100Hz and 200Hz sine wave tones included in unit tests.
 * Mixed Output Validation: Automated tests confirm amplitude, sample counts, wave shapes of mixed output match expected composite tone.